RazrFalcon/ttf-parser/README.md

 - A high-level API, for people who doesn't know how TrueType works internally.
   Basically, no direct access to font tables.
-- Zero allocations.
+- Zero heap allocations.
 - Zero unsafe.
 - Zero required dependencies.
 Logging is enabled by default.
 - `no_std` compatible.
 - Fast.
 - Stateless.
+No mutable methods.
 - Simple and maintainable code (no magic numbers).

 ### Supported TrueType features